What Is A CDP (Customer Data Platform) & Why You Need One

-Why you need a customer data platform (CDP)
+Why you need a CDP

 Any business's success depends on how well it can meet its customers' demands and how it treats its customers.
 Customers who feel welcome and understood are the customers who stay engaged with your brand.
 How can a business learn how to keep a diverse customer base happy, especially in today’s digital-heavy environment?
 Is it genuinely possible to get a single customer view?